Last Update: November 2021

 More food etiquette

-Any leftovers will never be thrown away, because that will anger the God of rice.
+Any leftovers will never be thrown away, because that may anger the Goddess of rice.
 Moreover, why waste perfectly good food if you can share it with the birds and the dogs?

-Then there’s that awkward moment after the meal at the restaurant and it’s time for the check.
-Separate check’s?
+Then there’s that awkward moment after the meal at the restaurant and it’s time to settle the bill.
+Separate bills?
 You pay now, I pay next time?
 Thai society has the perfect solution.
 The most wealthy or the most senior will pay for all.
 Therefore, if there is a farang (foreigner) among the party, he is often deemed to pick up the tab.
 So much for sharing, I guess.

 Are you planning to visit Thailand?
 Chances are that Bangkok is your port of entry.
 Exploring the culinary delights in this vibrant city is the perfect start of your holiday.